JRoner/sp24-cse110-lab3/standUpTemplate.md

     - Each participant describes objectives for the day

 4. Blockers:
-    -Participants mention any obstacles that might impede their progress.
+    - Participants mention any obstacles that might impede their progress.

-5. Assistance Requests
+6. Assistance Requests
+    - Requests for help with goals and objectives

 ### Notes
 ---